tc-ca/MSS-Seafarer-Certification/docs/GitOps/README.md

 Link to the prototype (Need access to VPN): [CDNApplicationPrototype-OnPrem](http://cdnapplicationprototype.azurewebsites.net/)
 Link to the prototype (Temporarily unavailable): [CDNApplicationPrototype-Cloud](http://wwwappsmssdev/saf-sec-sur/4/seafarers/)

+### Production Enviornment CI/CD (Continuous integration / Continuous delivery)
+Any merging of code into the master branch will trigger our CI/CD pipeline.
+Our pipelines exists on AzureDevOps
+- CDNApplicationPrototype-master-BuildTestPublishToZip-CI
+- CDNApplicationPrototype-master-BuildTestPushImageToACR-CI

 ### Default tasks
 - PO to review and close